Hamilton Severance Lawyer

 1. We know the amounts you are legally entitled to (amount of severance pay, notice pay, vacation pay, holiday pay, bonuses if any).

 2. We have helped hundreds of fired and terminated employees negotiate fair severance pay in Hamilton and southwest Ontario.
 We can make helpful suggestions that you may not have thought of.

 3. We help our clients resist the pressure exerted by companies that urge you to sign the severance pay “right now.”
 We offer practical legal advice.

 Need a Hamilton severance lawyer?
-Call us now.
+Contact us

 If you have been presented with a severance package in Ontario, the Hamilton severance lawyers at McMahon Molyneaux Henriquez Labour & Employment Lawyers can help you:

 1. Evaluate your current severance package.

 2. Advise you if other money (vacation pay, holiday pay, bonuses) from your former employer or additional benefits (called “entitlements”) might be added to your severance package.

 3. Negotiate these additional entitlements, either by negotiating on your behalf, or helping you to negotiate yourself, by telling you what to say and how to say it.

 Contact one of our Hamilton severance lawyers today, to arrange a consultation.